SilkeHusse/Re-Evaluating-Bias/README.md

 <a name="mod"></a>
 ### Modified Word Sets
 To reproduce the results for the methods SEAT and CEAT in the case of shrunken word sets, you will have to set the variable `shrunken_wd_sets` in the respective `main.py` file to `True`.
 To reproduce the results for the methods SEAT and CEAT in the case of minimal word sets, you will have to set the variable `minimal_wd_sets` in the respective `main.py` file to `True`.
+Note that minimal word sets are only applicable if the context is `template`.

 <a name="embeds"></a>
 ## Generate Embeddings